AxelHammarback/Defold-Photoshop-GUI-Exporter/README.md

 Photoshop on the other hand has no way of parenting layers to each other: you only have layer linking and layer sets (group).

 In order to tell the GUI exporter about our parent-child relationships we will use Layer sets (groups) and rename these to the same name as the parent layer.
 To the right is an example of how to setup your workfile so that the exporter takes these relationships into account.
 Here we are telling the exporter that the layer kirby is parented under the layer bomberman.
-Now this applies regardless of where the bomberman -layer set is located, so in order to avoid confusion: Always place the layer set below the actual layer it is refering to.
+Now this applies regardless of where the bomberman -layer set is located, so in order to avoid confusion: Always place the layer set below the actual layer it is referring to.

 ![How to make the exporter understand parenting](/images/3-parenting.png)